Apartments Made Affordable by Government Funding:

 Project-based vouchers (PBVs) are a component of a public housing agency’s (PHA’s) Housing Choice Voucher (HCV – Section 8) program.
 The PHA uses its Housing Choice Voucher funding to allocate project-based units to a specific project.
 Projects are typically selected for PBVs through a competitive process managed by the PHA; although in certain cases projects may be selected non-competitively.

-A PHA can use up to 20% of its authorized vouchers for project-based units in a specific project if the owner agrees to either rehabilitate or construct the units, or the owner agrees to set-aside a portion of the units in an existing development.
+A PHA can use up to 20% of its authorized Housing Choice Vouchers for project-based units in a specific project if the owner agrees to either rehabilitate or construct the units, or the owner agrees to set-aside a portion of the units in an existing development.
 In certain cases, the PHA may use an additional 10% of its authorized voucher units for PBV assistance.
 Information as to whether a PHA manages the PBV program may be found by contacting the local PHA.

 Application for these units is done at the apartment community.